joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-the-file-system/using-the-filereference-class.md

   the file.

-Once the FileReference object dispatches the complete event, the loaded data can be accessed as a ByteArray in the FileReference object’s `data` property.
+Once the FileReference object dispatches the complete event, the loaded data can be accessed as a ByteArray in the FileReference object's `data` property.

 The following example shows how to prompt the user to select a file and then load the data from that file into memory: